 Motion isolation is less of a factor in our mattress recommendations

 |Surface Area||2,850 square inches||3,040 square inches|

-The only distinction between these two sizes is in length.
+The key difference between twin and twin XL sizes is length.
 The width on both models is exactly the same, at 38-39 inches wide, but the length differs by a full 5 inches.

 The Twin mattress dimensions (38 inches wide, 75 inches long) are best suited for single sleepers who are under 6 feet tall.